raamcosta/compose-destinations/README.md

 Now the IDE will even tell you the default arguments of the composable when calling the `withArgs` method!

-NOTE: Currently, arguments do have some limitations:
+Notes about arguments:
-- They must be one of `String`, `Boolean`, `Int`, `Float`, `Long`, `NavController`, `NavBackStackEntry` or `ScaffoldState` (only if you are using `Scaffold`).
+- They must be one of `String`, `Boolean`, `Int`, `Float`, `Long` to be considered navigation arguments.
-- All `Composable` function arguments will be considered navigation arguments except for `NavController`, `NavBackStackEntry` or `ScaffoldState`.
-If you have a view model that you want to access with, for example `hiltViewModel()`, it cannot be a Destination argument.
-The good practice is to call other
-`Composable` function and use the Destination Composable as a wrapper to the testable `Composable` screen.
+  `NavController`, `NavBackStackEntry` or `ScaffoldState` (only if you are using `Scaffold`) can also be used by all destinations.
-- Default values must be resolvable from the generated `DestinationSpec` class.
-The code written after the "`=`" will be exactly what is used inside the generated classes.
+- Navigation arguments with default values must be resolvable from the generated `DestinationSpec` class since the code written after the "`=`" will be copied into the generated classes.
 Unfortunately, this means you won't be able to use a private constant as the default value.
 We'll be looking for ways to improve this.

-### Going deeper:

-- All annotated composables will generate an implementation of `DestinationSpec` which is a sealed interface that contains the full route, navigation arguments, `Content` composable function that will call your `Composable` and the `withArgs` implementation.
-- `Scaffold` composable lambda parameters will be given a current `DestinationSpec`.
-This makes it trivial to have top bar, bottom bar and drawer depend on the current destination.
-- If you would like to have additional properties/functions in the `DestinationSpec` (for example a "title" which will be shown to the user for each screen) you can make an extension property/function of `DestinationSpec`.
-Since it is a sealed interface, a sealed `when` expression will make sure you always have a definition for each screen (check
-`DestinationSpecExtensions.kt` file in the sample app).

-### Current state

-At the moment I haven't done any release because I don't really want people to be using this just yet on real projects.
-I want to be able to change the APIs without worries.
-I'm looking for all kinds of feedback, issues, feature requests and help in improving the code or even this README.
-So please, if you find this interesting, try it out in some sample projects and let me know how it goes!

-### Import it
+### Dependencies

 For now, in order to try Compose Destinations, add jitpack repository and point to a specific commit.
 For the public releases, I may change it to maven central.